VIJAYWHAT/vijaywhat.github.io/content/vj.md

 ### Traditional CI/CD

-Now let me explain our approach to CI/CD pipelines, which has three main parts.
+Now let me explain our approach towards CI/CD pipelines, which has three main parts.

 At first, we want to make sure everyone follows proper **coding standards**.
 We do this with a tool called **Checkstyle**.